IngridFuentes/IngridFuentes/README.md

-# Hi there, I'm Ingrid Fuentes 👋
+# Hi there, I'm Ingrid 👋

 I'm an enthusiastic software engineer passionate about creating robust and innovative solutions.
 With a strong foundation in frontend and backend technologies, I'm eager to contribute to exciting projects and continue expanding my skills.